 Cádiz

-Just an hour south from Seville lies Cádiz, the oldest settlement in Europe!
+Just an hour south of Seville lies Cádiz, the oldest settlement in Europe!
 Surrounded by the sea from all sides, this port city is a gorgeous location for romantic getaways.
 If you happen to find yourself in Cádiz in February, you’ll witness the massive 10-day carnival!
-The famous poet Lord Byron was one of the notable Cádiz lovers, he lived in both Seville and in Cádiz.
-Once you’re in Cádiz, try the fresh fish at the La Viña fishing quarter, swim on one of the beaches or explore its ancient history.
+The famous poet Lord Byron was one of the notable Cádiz lovers, he lived in both Seville and Cádiz.
+Once you’re in Cádiz, try the fresh fish at the La Viña fishing quarter, swim on one of the beaches, or explore its ancient history.
 Cat lovers can check out the colony of cats that live along the waterfront.
-Cádiz is also famous for its watchtowers, it has around a 100 of them!
+Cádiz is also famous for its watchtowers, it has around 100 of them!

 Aracena